Hypercubers/hypercubing.xyz/docs/faq.md

 Before the Google Group or Discord server, there was a Yahoo Groups mailing list.
 Those messages are [archived here](https://archive.hypercubing.xyz/).

+### How do I start hypercubing?

+We recommend starting by [figuring out how to solve the 3×3×3×3](#how-do-i-learn-to-solve-the-3333).
+This will build lots of core concepts useful for understanding and solving other puzzles.

+If you don't get know how to solve a 3D Rubik's cube, we recommend starting with that first.

 ## Virtual puzzles

 ### What program should I download?